PaoloB98/PWMD-Compose/README.md

 ```
 Enter the folder
 ```
-cd PWMD-Compose/
+cd PWMD-Compose/s
 ```

+## Configuration
-Edit the file /opt/projects/PROJECT/PWMD-Compose/config_templates/dictionary-EXAMPLE.json replacing values with YOUR values.
+Edit the file */opt/projects/PROJECT/PWMD-Compose/config_templates/dictionary-EXAMPLE.json* replacing values with YOUR values.

 NOTE: PROJECT_NAME must be the same name used when you have created the folder  /opt/projects/PROJECT

 Then rename this template in
 ```